Can Versus May

 A listener named Donna says that after familiarizing herself with the definitions and usages of “can” and “may,” she still isn't sure which word to use in this sentence: “May we expect you tomorrow?” or “Can we expect you tomorrow?”

 That's a tough one!
-Guest-writer Bonnie Trenga, writes,
+Bonnie Trenga (who wrote this week's show), writes,

 Ability or Permission?